philips-software/terraform-provider-hsdp/docs/guides/getting_started.md

 ~> The HSDP Terraform is not a managed service offering from HSDP, therefore please do not open ServiceNow tickets if you encounter issues.
 Instead, use one of the above mentioned support channels.
 The community is pretty responsive.

 # Prerequisites for using HSDP Terraform
-To effectively use the HSDP Terraform provider please take into conisderation the following:
+To effectively use the HSDP Terraform provider please take into consideration the following:

 - Have a HSDP LDAP account and registered SSH public key
 - For services which are not self-provisioned (examples IAM, CDR): request provisioning via SNOW ticket.
 Your Technical Account Manager can asssist you with this.